 How To Take Blackstrap Molasses

 If you want to take blackstrap molasses as a supplement, the best way to do so is by mixing one to two tablespoons in a cup of hot water.
-When the water has cooled, you can drink it using a straw.
-The straw will prevent the blackstrap from damaging your teeth.
-You should drink this supplement first thing every morning because that is when your body requires energy the most.
+Be sure to brush teeth afterwards due to the sugar content, which can damage teeth.
+You should drink this supplement first thing in the morning because that is when your body requires energy the most.
 There are people who drink this mix three times daily as a remedy for severely poor health conditions.

 You can incorporate blackstrap molasses in a wide variety of foods as a sweetener.
 You can use it as a substitute for sugar in your tea and even in hot cereals.
 It goes every well with waffles and pancakes.
 You can use it as a glaze, and even add it to your desserts!

 Maintaining or restoring your health with the help of natural whole foods will need a sustained intake over time.
-However, you will find that the effort is worth it as you save money by not buying medications and supplements and gain numerous permanent health benefits without having to worry about any side effects.
+However, you will find that the effort is worth it as you save money by not buying medications and supplements, while gaining numerous health benefits without having to worry about any side effects.
+One word of caution – molasses is a sugar, and all sugars need to be limited in the diet.
+Consider a serving of two tablespoons per day to be adequate, unless treating significant illness, as noted above.